 - Kandy (approx. 70 km): Home to the Temple of the Tooth, hiking trails, and a vibrant cultural scene.

-- Ella (approx. 100 km): Famous for its scenic hikes, Nine Arch Bridge, and laid-back vibe.
+- Ella (approx. 100 km): Famous for its scenic hikes, the Nine Arch Bridge, and its laid-back vibe.

 Mandaram Nuwara Videos